 From December 3rd to the 16th 2014, GlobalFire conducted a Capacity Building Operation in Southern Ecuador.
 The GlobalFire team was made up of volunteers from across Canada.
 This team distributed fire fighting equipment to 11 local Fire/EMS departments for free.
 Additionally, the team ran a free training program for local first responders from 6 Fire/EMS departments.
-To read blog posts from this operation, please scroll down this page.

 December 5, 2014

 Today, the GlobalFire team in Ecuador was busy.

 One of the day's activities was an assessment of the fire suppression capacity of the City of Duran's fire department.
 The city, situated beside where the Daule & Babahoyo rivers join to become the Guayas River, has a population just less than 500,000 but it has only 5 fire stations, one ambulance and one fire boat.
 Each fire station has only one fire truck staffed by 2 Bomberos (Firefighters).
 The Bomberos work 24 hour shifts and then have 48 hours off.
 The halls and trucks are all in need of repair and more fire fighting and rescue equipment.
 However the department has seen marked improvement in recent months under the leadership of the new Fire Chief, Colonel CHAN.
 The new Chief has undertaken a series of department-wide projects to improve the stations, equipment, staffing and level of training.

 In addition to conducting the needs assessment, GlobalFire team members visited several local shops to purchase building materials and equipment needed to train the